pinout-xyz/Pinout.xyz/src/en/template/index.md

 ## What do these numbers mean?

 * GPIO - General Purpose Input/Output, aka "BCM" or "Broadcom".
-These are the big numbers, eg "GPIO 22."
+These are the big numbers, e.g. "GPIO 22".
 You'll use these with RPi.GPIO and GPIO Zero.
 * Physical - or "Board" correspond to the pin's physical location on the header.
-These are the small numbers next to the header, eh "Physical Pin 15".
+These are the small numbers next to the header, e.g. "Physical Pin 15".
 * WiringPi - for Gordon Henderson's Wiring Pi library.
 These are shown as a tooltip when you mouseover a pin.
 * Rev 1 Pi - alternate GPIO/BCM numbers for the original, 26-pin model "A" and "B" Pi.